tlevine/dada.pink/configuring-web-servers/index.md

 And you can ask people in person.
 As mentioned above, provide the above letter even if you are asking in person.

+If you get help on a mailing list, be sure to respond when you figure out what was going.
+Other people with the same problem you have will search the internet and find your post; reporting as to whether the fix worked tells these people whether it's worth trying.
+And responding to a helpful answer is also just nice.

 ## In case this doesn't work
 I'll be very impressed if you followed all of these directions and manage not get a response; if that happens, please [ask me](mailto:_@thomaslevine.com)!